 The French Social Security system gives all those with a French employment contract coverage of healthcare costs and workplace accidents after registering with the Social Security.
 Registering with the French Health Insurance (Social Security) is free and mandatory for all French and international employed people in France.
 The Health Insurance (Social Security) reimburses all or part of the health expenses (around 70%) in case of illness or maternity, whether for consultations, medication, examinations or hospitalization.
 For optimal reimbursement of your healthcare costs, you can take out a complementary health insurance.

-You must register with social security when you arrive in France as soon as you have an address and your signed employment contract.
+You must register with social security when you arrive in France as soon as you have an address and a R.I.B.
+(Bank identification) (opened in France), as well as your signed employment contract.

 European nationals (EU/EEA) have the choice of joining either their local CPAM or the MGEN (social security section).
 Your right to health insurance doesn’t change whatever organisation you choose.